BCLawLibrary/practical-ai-in-30-days/day-11-ai-search-explorer.md

 - **Step 1:** Select a current topic or trend you want to explore.
 - **Step 2:** Run an initial broad search on Perplexity or ChatGPT.
 - **Step 3:** Use the results to ask more specific follow-up questions.
-- **Step 4:** Notice how the tool connects different sources and handles conflicting information.
+- **Step 4:** Notice how the tool connects different sources and handles synthesizing information.

 ---

 ## 💡 **Tips for Success:**

 - **Source Quality:** Pay attention to the sources cited.
 Are they reputable?
-- **Comparison:** Try the same query on both Perplexity and ChatGPT to compare results.
 - **Verification:** Always double-check critical information, especially for professional or academic purposes.
 - **Synthesis:** Notice how AI synthesizes data compared to traditional search engines.
-- **Citations:** Use the "Ask for sources" or "Find citations" features when available.
+- **Citations:** Most platforms cite sources now.
+If not, use the "ask for sources" , "verify sources" or other similar features when available.

 ---